otavioCosta2110/k8s-tui/assets/colorschemes/README.md

 1. Create the necessary directories (`~/.config/k8s-tui/` and `~/.local/share/k8s-tui/themes/`)
 2. Copy all built-in themes to the themes directory
 3. Create a default `config.json` file
-4. Create a legacy `colorscheme.json` file for backward compatibility
+4. Create a `colorscheme.json` file for compatibility

-## Migration from Legacy Configuration
+## Migration from Existing Configuration

 If you have an existing `colorscheme.json` file, K8s TUI will automatically migrate it to the new configuration format while preserving your custom colors.

-## Legacy Theme Switching
+## Alternative Theme Switching

-For backward compatibility, you can still use the theme switching script:
+For compatibility, you can still use the theme switching script:

 ```bash
 ./colorschemes/switch-theme.sh dracula